neifors/inspired-quotes-API-Client/README.md

-# LAP 1 Debugging Assignment
+# API & Client to get inspired

 API of inspired quotes.
 Client based on that API that generate random quotes to get inspired every time you submit.